Blosberg/GANGCO/README.md

 `[muN]` provides the binding affinity of particles ("nucleosomes"), which can be realistically set to something around 12 for now.

 `[eps]` describes the "stiffness" of particles, and is only relevant in the cases of "SNG" and "LNG".
 In the limit of infinite stiffness, the particles behave like "HNG" particles.
-A typical physical value would be `eps=0.15`
+See PRL for precise definition; a physical around where interesting dynamics take place would be in the range of `eps=20-25`, if `muN` is set to around 20.
+Again see PRL for ranges.

 # OUTPUT